 Down below the cultivated fields are baking in the morning sun.
 It is nearly 90 degrees by 9:30 am at Parco dei Monaci.
 Suddenly I hear the sound of bleating sheep.
 Down below a pack of sheep are driven down a little country lane.

 We will walk for the next six hours through farmers’ tilled fields and grasslands dyed to straw.
 As we meander through the park, we find forest paths lined with prickly creeping vines and weeds.
-The day’s destination at Parco dei Monaci is a lunch spot near the river where we can find respite from the blistering Italian sun.
+The day’s destination is a lunch spot near the river where we can find respite from the blistering Italian sun.

 “This rock habitat, wind-blown day and night, is an unspoiled landscape of great beauty.”Tenuta Parco dei Monaci

 But the fruit feels hard to the touch.
 It is about eight weeks shy of its peak.
-Occasionally we seek shelter under a wide brimmed pear tree that blocks the sun.
+Occasionally we seek shelter under a wide-brimmed pear tree that blocks the sun.
 Only then can we remove our straw hats that shield our faces.

 At one point we stop to devour a bag of saffron yellow plums bought at the farmer’s outdoor market.
 In Matera, this outdoor market opens at 5 a.m.
 The farmers bring their boxes of fruits and vegetables to set up at stalls.
-A cornucopia of fruits-white and yellow peaches, apples, purple and green grapes, and yellow plums-plus all variety of vegetables are sold.
+Vendors sell a cornucopia of fruits-white and yellow peaches, apples, purple and green grapes, and yellow plums.
+They also sell all variety of vegetables.
 The cherry tomatoes are as sweet as fruit.
 They burst open in your mouth and spray hot sticky juice on your face.

 We have to wind our way down the trail to reach an area to picnic.
-The old oak brings shade for us.
+Sitting under the old oak provides shade for us.
 Marcella sets up the stone fence as a picnic table.
 We cover it with a plastic table cloth.
 Out of our backpacks comes fresh mozzarella, hard cheese, prosciutto ham, pepperoni, and a bag of homemade bread.